-- J. Gray Beyond the New Right, collection of articles criticising the new right, by a former sympathiser turned conservative and later (after this book) a Blair supporter.
-See also Gray's later work which frequently gives much space to criticism of the new right. - J. O'Neill The Market associational socialist philosopher criticises advocacies of the market - D. Miller Market, State and Community Pt I. Critique by market socialist. - K. Hoover & R. Plant Conservative Capitalism ch 10.
-Critique of neo-liberal arguments for free markets and minimal state. - N. Bosanquet 'Challenging the New Right' in Kilmarnock The Radical Challenge.
+J. Gray Beyond the New Right, collection of articles criticising the new right, by a former sympathiser turned critic.
+See also Gray's later work which frequently gives much space to criticism of the new right.

+J. O'Neill The Market associational socialist philosopher criticises advocacies of the market

+D. Miller Market, State and Community Pt I. Critique by market socialist.

+K. Hoover & R. Plant Conservative Capitalism ch 10.
+Critique of neo-liberal arguments for free markets and minimal state.

+N. Bosanquet 'Challenging the New Right' in Kilmarnock The Radical Challenge.
 Social democrat critique of neo-liberal assumptions about workings of capitalism and markets.
-Challenges indifference to inequality and poverty. - B. Hindess Freedom, Equality and the Market chs 8 & 9.
+Challenges indifference to inequality and poverty.

+B. Hindess Freedom, Equality and the Market chs 8 & 9.
 Warns against simplistic eulogies of state or market.
 Attacks neo-liberal arguments for markets.

-- Discuss and evaluate Hayek's critique of social engineering. - Is socialism undermined by the 'fatal conceit' Hayek accuses it of? - Will socialism, as Hayek claims, inevitably lead down the 'road to serfdom'? - "Taking from the rich to give to the poor is morally unacceptable".
+- Discuss and evaluate Hayek's critique of social engineering. - Is socialism undermined by a 'fatal conceit'? - Will socialism inevitably lead down the 'road to serfdom'? - Is authoritarianism in actual socialism inherent in socialism? - "Taking from the rich to give to the poor is morally unacceptable".
 Outline and assess criticisms of the Robin Hood philosophy of equality. - Critically assess Nozick's entitlements theory of justice.
 Does it undermine justifications for socialist redistribution? - 'An equal society cannot be a free society'.
 Discuss criticisms of socialist egalitarianism.